 Nothing could be further from the truth.
 What is true is that leprosy is caused by a mildly infectious bacterium to which 95% of people have a natural immunity – and it is totally curable.

 Yet it remains a scourge in many parts of the world, including China, where sufferers live out their lives without treatment, in isolation, ostracised by society.
 In Liangshan alone, a remote and mountainous area of Sichuan with little or no infrastructure, there are some 120 new cases of leprosy reported every year in the region’s 19 Leprosy Rehabilitation Villages, and around 1000 nationwide.

-In the 9 villages where The Leprosy Project operates – there are no new cases.
+In the 16 villages and homes where The Leprosy Project operates – there are no new cases.